Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 Position Fix LED Indicator

-- No blinking – it is searching for satellites.
+- No blinking: The module is still searching for satellites

 Battery & EEPROM

-The battery charges automatically when power is supplied to the module and retains data for two weeks without power.
+The battery charges by itself when the module is powered on and can keep the saved data for about two weeks even without power.

 Antenna

-You can snap-fit this antenna into the small U.FL connector located on the module.
+You can easily attach this antenna to the small U.FL connector located on the module.

 NEO-6M GPS Module Pinout

 VCC supplies power to the module.
-You can connect it directly to the 5V pin on the Arduino.
+You can connect it directly to the 5V pin on your Arduino.

 Wiring a NEO-6M GPS Module to an Arduino

-Begin by connecting the patch antenna to the U.FL connector.
-You can thread the U.FL cable through one of the mounting holes.
+Finally, don’t forget to attach the ceramic patch antenna to the U.FL connector on the GPS module.
+You can carefully route the thin U.FL cable through one of the module’s mounting holes to help keep it secure.

 Arduino Code – Reading GPS Data